aahancoc/tree_magic/README.md

 All mime information and relation information is loaded from the Shared MIME-info Database as described at https://specifications.freedesktop.org/shared-mime-info-spec/shared-mime-info-spec-latest.html.
 If you beleive that this is not present on your system, turn off the `sys_fdo_magic` feature flag.

-This provides the most common file types, but it's still missing some of the more obscure types that libmagic would support.
-Expect this to improve.
+This provides the most common file types, but it's still missing some important ones, like LibreOffice or MS Office 2007+ support or ISO files.
+Expect this to improve, especially as the `zip` checker is added.

 ### Architecture

 `tree_magic` is split up into different "checker" modules.
 Each checker handles a certain set of filetypes, and only those.
 For instance, the `basetype` checker handles the `inode/*` and `text/plain` types, while the `fdo_magic` checker handles anything with a magic number.

-The point is, instead of following the `libmagic` route of having one magic descriptor format that fits every file, we can specialize and choose the checker that suits the file format best.
+Th idea here is that instead of following the `libmagic` route of having one magic descriptor format that fits every file, we can specialize and choose the checker that suits the file format best.

 During library initialization, each checker is queried for the types is supports and the parent->child relations between them.
-During this time, the checkers can load any rules, schemas, etc. into memory. **Time during the initialization phase is less valuable than time in the checking phase**, as the library only gets initialized once, and the library can check thousands of files during a program's lifetime.
+During this time, the checkers can load any rules, schemas, etc. into memory.
+A big philosophy here is that **time during the checking phase is many times more valuable than during the init phase**.
+The library only gets initialized once, and the library can check thousands of files during a program's lifetime.

 From the list of file types and relations, a directed graph is built, and each node is added to a hash map.
-The caller can use these directly to find parents, children, etc. of a given MIME if needed.
+The library user can use these directly to find parents, children, etc. of a given MIME if needed.

-When a file needs to be checked against a certain MIME, each checker is queried to see if it supports that type, and if so, it runs the checker.
-If it returns true, it must be that type.
+When a file needs to be checked against a certain MIME (match_*), each checker is queried to see if it supports that type, and if so, it runs the checker.
+If the checker returns true, it must be that type.

-When a file needs it's MIME type found, the library starts at the `all/all` node of the type graph (or whichever node the user specifies) and walks down the tree.
+When a file needs it's MIME type found (from_*), the library starts at the `all/all` node of the type graph (or whichever node the user specifies) and walks down the tree.
 If a match is found, it continues searching down that branch.
 If no match is found, it retrieves the deepest MIME type found.

 ## TODO